rohitkrai03/rhte-devconsole-lab/setup.md

 * From this page, you will be assigned your unique GUID, which you will use to access your unique lab environment and systems.

-> **NOTE: You are not required to login anywhere at this point, in this intro lab you will only get the information related to your assigned lab environments.**

 ### Getting Cluster Environment - **Browser Tab**

 This will be your lab environment where all of the work will be done.